Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/openshift-install.md

 ```
 Use `Ctrl+C` to exit the command.

-3. Once all the pods are in a running state, access the Entando App Builder at the following address:
+3. Once all the pods are in a running state, access the Villanova App Builder at the following address:
 ```
 http://YOUR-HOST-NAME/app-builder/
 ```

 ## Next Steps
 Congratulations!
-To continue your journey with Entando, see the [Getting Started guide](../../docs/getting-started/#log-in-to-entando) for helpful login instructions and next steps.
+To continue your journey with Villanova, see the [Getting Started guide](../../docs/getting-started/#log-in-to-entando) for helpful login instructions and next steps.

 ## Appendix - Troubleshooting and Common Errors

 ### Permission Errors

-If deploying your Entando Application into your OpenShift namespace generates permission errors, make sure the namespace you're deploying to has the `escalate` and `bind` verbs on Roles.
-Before installing Entando, run `oc auth can-i escalate role` with your given user in the targeted namespace.
+If deploying your Villanova Application into your OpenShift namespace generates permission errors, make sure the namespace you're deploying to has the `escalate` and `bind` verbs on Roles.
+Before installing Villanova, run `oc auth can-i escalate role` with your given user in the targeted namespace.
 If `yes` is returned, the installation should complete.
-Note that access is only required in the namespace where you are deploying your Entando Application.
+Note that access is only required in the namespace where you are deploying your Villanova Application.
 No cluster level access is required.

 Check with your cluster administrator if you need help assigning Roles.
 Generally, this requires the creation of a Role, preferably a ClusterRole with the above permissions.
-Your Entando installer needs to be given this Role in the target namespace, in accordance with how administrators manage security.
+Your Villanova installer needs to be given this Role in the target namespace, in accordance with how administrators manage security.
 For example, if the ClusterRole is `entando-installer` and the user's name is John, you can add the Role to the user with this command:
 `oc policy add-role-to-user entando-installer john -n <your-namespace>`.

-### Forbidden Error Installing Entando Custom Resource Definitions in CRC
+### Forbidden Error Installing Villanova Custom Resource Definitions in CRC

 If installing the CRDs in your local instance generates an error like the one below, you need to login as an administrator.
 ```